furkanyesiler/setlist_id/README.md

 ## License
 The code in this repository is licensed under [Affero GPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html).

+The pre-extracted features and the metadata for ASID are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## References
 Please cite our reference if you plan to use the code in this repository: